italiangrid/storm/release-notes/storm-native-libs/1.0.4/index.md

 ### Description

-This release removes SYS\_LOG destination of LCMAPS logging by turning it into only USR\_LOG.
+StoRM native libs now configure the LCMAPS APIs to log only to USR\_LOG.

 ### Bug fixes and improvements